openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/lti/lti_prepare_content.rst

 #.
 In Studio on edX Edge, export the course.
 For more information, see
    :ref:`Export a Course`.

 #.
-In Studio on your organization's host site for LTI courses, create a course.
+In Studio on your organization's host site for LTI courses (either edX Edge
+   or your organization's own LTI site), create a course.
 This is the duplicate course.

    .. note:: If your organization uses edX Edge as the host site, be sure to
-    give the duplicate course a different name or run.
+    give the duplicate course a different, distinguishing name or run.

 #.
 In the duplicate course, import the tar.gz file that you exported in step 1.
    For more information, see :ref:`Import a Course`.